allegro/allegro.tech/_posts/2015-04-01-spring-boot-starter-handlebars.md

 ### Where can I find it?

-spring-boot-starter-handlebars is published under Apache License 2.0 at [Allegro Github](https://github.com/allegro) page along with the other Allegro OpenSource projects.
+spring-boot-starter-handlebars is published under Apache License 2.0 at [Allegro Github](https://github.com/allegro) account along with the other Allegro OpenSource projects.
 To find out more about the usage, read README.md in [spring-boot-starter-handlebars repository](https://github.com/allegro/spring-boot-starter-handlebars).